 Award Type Units

-Associate of Science Degree:
+Associate of Science Degree: ·

 Exercise and Nutritional Sciences 18

-\ and courses to meet graduation requirements, general education and electives as needed to meet the minimum of 60 units required for the degree.
+and courses to meet graduation requirements, general education and electives as needed to meet the minimum of 60 units required for the degree.

 Kinesiology 22-24

+Associate in Science for Transfer Degree:

 Nutrition and Dietetics 22-25

-Note: For Yoga certificates/degrees see page 247.
+Note: For Yoga certificates/degrees see page 248.